MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 - DoNotConvert: DSNs aren't modified.
 The DSN is delivered as a standard message.
 - PreserveDSNBody: DSNs are converted to the Exchange 2010 or later format, and the text in the body of the DSN message is retained.
 - UseExchangeDSNs: DSNs are converted to the Exchange 2010 or later format.
 However, any customized text or attachments that were associated with the original DSN are overwritten.

-This is the default value.
+The default value in Exchange 2010 and Exchange 2013 is UseExchangeDSNs.
+Otherwise, the default value is PreserveDSNBody.

 ```yaml
 Type: DSNConversionOption